 5. Style n Craft 98434 Pro-Framers Combo

-I am so satisfied with its heavy-duty and top-grain oiled leather construction because it somewhat proves its strength.
+I am so satisfied with its heavy-duty and top-grain oiled belts construction because it somewhat proves its strength.
 Combine that with its heavy-duty nylon thread and contrast stitching and I am quite sure that its durability and strength will not let you down.

 In addition, it is equipped with rivets featuring caps that further improve the security of your items.
-The sturdiness of this item is also further improved with its contrast stitching, which makes use of heavy-duty and sturdy nylon thread.
+The sturdiness of this product is also further improved with its contrast stitching, which makes use of heavy-duty and sturdy nylon thread.

 6. Bucket Boss Mullet Buster Tool Belt